Press enter or spacebar to select a desired language.

 UHCW Library holds a subscription to BMJ Case Reports and our team can assist with preparing and submitting your case reports.
 To publish in this journal, you will need our UHCW fellowship code which we provide when supporting you with the process.
 Contact us via library@uhcw.nhs.uk for more information.

-At UHCW Library we have a whole range of e-resources available to support all clinical staff in the trust.
-We've highlighted some key resources for doctors below, but we also provide access to other resources like Bookboon (for eBooks and podcasts to develop your soft skills), MAH CompleteRoyal Marsden Manual, and more.
-See our Online Resources menu on the Library homepage to explore the full range.
+We have a whole range of e-resources available to support all clinical staff in the trust.
+We've highlighted some key resources below, but you'll also find other specialist resources elsewhere in this guide (See: Point-of-care tools and Databases).
+To explore the full range, see our Online Resources menu on the Library homepage.

 ClinicalKey